rsdoiel/antenna/archives/2024/weather_2024.49.md

 ---

-## SPC - No MDs are in effect as of Tue Dec  3 13:06:01 UTC 2024
+## SPC - No MDs are in effect as of Wed Dec  4 13:32:01 UTC 2024

-date: 2024-12-03, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2024-12-04, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No Mesoscale Discussions are in effect as of Tue Dec  3 13:06:01 UTC 2024.
+No Mesoscale Discussions are in effect as of Wed Dec  4 13:32:01 UTC 2024.

 <br>